JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20260210.md

 Figure 3 also shows several cases.

 Case 1 is the district's assumption for TAV changes.
-They are assuming a 8% increase in TAV from 2025 to 2027.
+They are assuming an 8% increase in TAV from 2025 to 2027.
 Note that this analysis had to leave 2026 open since the 2026 property tax information will not be available until a few days after the February 10th election.
 This is another reason why February elections should be eliminated.
 The district is assuming a 4% increase in TAV, compounded, for years 2028 through and including 2030.